[wpseo_breadcrumb]

 • Add the shredded carrot and to the cabbage and toss to mix.

-• In a separate bowl, stir the soy yogurt, parsley, vinegar, mustard, paprika, celery seeds, and pepper together.
+• In a separate bowl, stir the yogurt, parsley, vinegar, mustard, paprika, celery seeds, and pepper together.
 Always taste and then adjust if desired.

 • Pour two-thirds of the dressing over the cabbage and carrot then mix well.